TheOneAboveAll/TheOneAboveAll.github.io/pages/rankup.md

 - Always have some rank up ready for this day.
 - You can Rank up 2-Stars during normal days, everything else, save for Rank up Daily and/or Big Rank Up Events.

+## Rules
+- Take a 1-Star to Rank 2 50 PTS
+- Take a 2-Star to Rank 2 75 PTS
+- Take a 2-Star to Rank 3 100 PTS
+- Take a 3-Star to Rank 2 250 PTS
+- Take a 3-Star to Rank 3 500 PTS
+- Take a 3-Star to Rank 4 1500 PTS
+- Take a 4-Star to Rank 2 3000 PTS
+- Take a 4-Star to Rank 3 5000 PTS
+- Take a 4-Star to Rank 4 7500 PTS
+- Take a 4-Star to Rank 5 10000 PTS

+## Rewards
+- 1000 PTS: 2xTier3 Basic ISO-8 5xPym Canister
+- 1500 PTS: 100 Loyalty 500 Battle Chips 5xPym Canister
+- 2000 PTS: 2500 Gold 5xPym Canister
+- 4000 PTS: 1x2-Star Crystal 5xPym Canister
+- 6000 PTS: 1xPremium Crystal 5xPym Canister